kencx/homelab/LOG.md

 ## Work Log

+### 13/02/23
+- I decided to scrape the previous plan of using AppRole authentication for Ansible because it had too many moving parts.
+Its much simpler to use TLS cert authentication.

+- In the various roles, I have to issue certificates and write the key pair to multiple pairs.
+This gets tedious fast.
+I might write a module for DRY.
+Not a role because I'm not sure about nesting custom roles written in the same git repo yet (do they need to be defined in requirements.yml?).

 ### 12/02/23
 - It seems too challenging to use molecule to test the provisioning of Vault agents due to its dependency on Vault server instances.
 I don't see how